AdaCore/ada-spark-rfcs/features/rfc-spark-relaxed-init.rst

 flow analysis, as, in this case, we are sure that the whole variable has been written).

-Mentioning an object with Relaxed_Initialization in an Initialize contract is allowed for the sake of highlighting the dependency relations.
+Mentioning an object with Relaxed_Initialization in an Initializes contract is allowed for the sake of highlighting the dependency relations.
 It does not imply however that the object is initialized after the package elaboration.
 To express such a requirement, we should use Initial_Condition instead: